uuuutsu/quix/README.md

     Time: 0  2  4  6  8  10  12  14
 ```

-The scheduler analyzes variable lifetimes and allocates cells, reusing memory when lifetimes don't overlap.
+The scheduler analyzes variable lifetimes and allocates cells, reusing memory (We assume that variable's value is 0 at the end of its lifetime) when lifetimes don't overlap.
 This minimizes the total tape size—critical for Brainfuck performance.

 **Key files:** `quix/memoptix/schedule.py`, `quix/memoptix/scheduler/`